tellurianinteractive/Tellurian.Trains.ModulesRegistryApp/SourceCode/App/Content/Markdown/About.md

 and anyone who arranges *module meetings*.

 #### Free of Charge
-The web application is non-commercial and free to use by any module railway hobbyist within the European Union, Switzerland and Norway.
+The web application is non-commercial and free to use by any module railway hobbyist within the European Union, United Kingdom, Switzerland and Norway.

 #### Contribute
 The application is developed as *open source*.